TheThingsNetwork/lorawan-stack/doc/gateway-server.md

 ## Connectivity to Gateways

-Gateways can connect to Gateway Servers over multiple protocols:
+Gateways can connect to Gateway Servers over multiple protocols.

+#### UDP protocol

-+ **UDP**: Gateways can connect to a Gateway Server over [the UDP protocol](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT).
+Gateways can connect to a Gateway Server over [the UDP protocol](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT).
+The EUI that is sent with every message is used to identify the gateway.

+If a gateway is found in the Identity Server with this EUI, messages are correlated to this gateway.
+Otherwise, uplinks are still routed.
+However, the gateway will not send downlinks to this gateway, given that its regional parameters cannot be identified.

+Many packet forwarders implementing this protocol do not implement any queuing system for downlinks, resulting in packet loss since SX1301 concentrators cannot buffer multiple downlinks.
+The Things Network thus implements, for the UDP protocol, a delay to sent downlinks to gateway just before they're meant to be emitted by the concentrator.
+You can disable this feature individually per gateway, for example if the RTT between your gateway and the gateway server is too high.

+#### gRPC protocol

-+ **gRPC**: Gateways can connect to a Gateway Server using [The Things Network's gRPC protocol](../api/gatewayserver.proto#L79).
+Gateways can connect to a Gateway Server using [The Things Network's gRPC protocol](../api/gatewayserver.proto#L79).

+#### MQTT protocol

-+ **MQTT**: Though it is not yet implemented, gateways will be able to connect to a Gateway Server using authenticated MQTT.
+Though it is not yet implemented, gateways will be able to connect to a Gateway Server using authenticated MQTT.

 ## Public Gateway Information